kaanaksit/odak/docs/odak/wave/rayleigh_resolution.md

-# odak.wave.wavenumber
+# odak.wave.rayleigh_resolution

-`wavenumber(wavelength)`
+`rayleigh_resolution(diameter,focal=None,wavelength=0.0005)`

 Definition for calculating the wavenumber of a plane wave

 **Parameters:**

+    diameter    : float
+                  Diameter of a lens.
-    wavelength   : float
+    focal       : float
+                  Focal length of a lens, when focal length is provided, spatial resolution is provided at the focal plane.
+When focal length isn't provided angular resolution is provided. wavelength  : float
-                   Wavelength of a wave in mm.
+                  Wavelength of light.

 **Returns**

-    k            : float
+    resolution  : float
-                   Wave number for a given wavelength.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).
+                  Resolvable angular or spatial spot size, see focal in parameters to know what to expect.

 ## See also

 * [`Computer Generated-Holography`](../../cgh.md)